Which sports are good for your eyesight?

 What should never be done?

-Intense physical activity is contraindicated.
-This includes powerlifting, acrobatics, bodybuilding and gymnastics.
-If you already participate in sports, consult your doctor and exercise at a low to moderate intensity under the supervision of a personal trainer.
-Wrestling (boxing, sambo, etc.) is contraindicated.
+This includes powerlifting, bodybuilding, acrobatics, gymnastics, and other high-intensity or high-impact sports.
+If you already participate in sports, it is important to consult your eye doctor before continuing.
+Exercise should be performed at a low to moderate intensity and preferably under the supervision of a qualified personal trainer.